sourceoptics/source_optics/ROADMAP.md

 - License headers
 - Add a CLI command to delete a repo
 - When deleting a repo in Django admin, the prompt about deleting all associated objects jams the Django admin interface (try workaround: https://code.djangoproject.com/ticket/10919)
+- When calculating rollups, store the last rollups fully computed on the repo object to avoid duplicate recalc. on failure or ctrl-c
 - Preserve date selection on all navigation
 - Verify scanning transactions are seperate between scan and statistics, so repos show up faster
 - Come up with a wider date window by default, so the graphs aren't usually blank